Documenting and releasing a model

 model = MyModel(config=config)

 We can then write a function to save out the model.
 We’ll need both the model weights and the model’s configuration (hyperparameter settings).
-We’ll saving the configurations as a json since a key/value format is convenient here.
+We’ll save the configurations as a json since a key/value format is convenient here.

 PYTHON